 No pricing info available

-Klinik Hirslanden, located in Witellikerstrasse, Zurich, Switzerland offers patients Scoliosis Surgery procedures among its total of 530 available procedures, across 28 different specialties.
-Currently, there's no pricing information for Scoliosis Surgery procedures at Klinik Hirslanden, as all prices are available on request only.
-All procedures and treatments are undertaken by the lead specialist at the Clinic, and they are not accredited by any recognized accreditations institutes
+Klinik Hirslanden, can be found in Witellikerstrasse, Zurich, Switzerland and offers its patients Scoliosis Surgery procedures as well as 530 other procedures, across 28 different procedure categories.
+At present, there is no pricing information for Scoliosis Surgery procedures at Klinik Hirslanden.
+The pricing information is quite specialised, so it's only available on request.
+The lead specialist at the Clinic will be carrying out all the treatments, and Klinik Hirslanden is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?